thomasekdahlN/wealthprognosis-app/README.md

 rule - support:
 -- +10% - Adds 10% to amount
 -- -10% - Subtracts 10% from amount
+-- 10% - Calculates 10% of the amount
 -- +1000 - Adds 1000 to amount
 -- -1000 - Subtracts 1000 from amount
 -- +1/10 - Adds 1 tenth of the amount yearly
 -- -1/10 - Subtracts 1 tenth of the amount yearly
+-- 1/10 - Calculates 1/10 of the amount.
+Does not change the amount
 -- +1|10 - Adds 1 tenth of the amount yearly, and subtracts nevner with one(so next value is 1/9, then 1/8, 1/7 etc)
 -- -1|10 - Subtracts 1 tenth of the amount yearly.
 Then subtracts nevner with one. (so next value is 1/9, then 1/8, 1/7 etc).
 Perfect for usage to i.e empty an asset over 10 years.
+-- 1|10 - Calculates 1|10 of the amount.
+Does not change the amount.

 **source**